nagendramishr/mini-rag-quickstart/README.md

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/fd2c9000-aff1-434b-835c-a3f836e272e2" width="500">

-#### 4. Creae a new OpenAI instance
+#### 4. Create a new OpenAI instance

 Now for the LLM magic.
 Here we'll create an openAI Instance from the portal.
 Note, you will need to apply for access  ( and be accepted ) before you can instantiate this.
 If you don't have access yet, click on [Apply for access](https://azure.microsoft.com/en-us/products/ai-services/openai-service)

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/83126828-2798-4e98-8889-a39faafa4470" width="400">

 You will receive an email that you have been granted access.
 Once you have that, create a new instance using the S0 tier.
-We'll be created a GPT-3 instance later once it has been instantiated.
+We’ll create a GPT-3 instance in the next step.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/d03ef280-afa1-485e-9833-13f60ada2578" width="500">